joyjoanne/GetCleanDataCourseProject/README.md

 - a codebook.md that describes the origin of the raw data, transformations performed to tidy the data and the list of variables in the output Summary.txt file.
 - Summary.txt file which is the output file of run_analysis.R.
 It contains the average of each variable for each activity and each subject.

-If you wish to run my run_analysis.R file, make sure you download and unzip the raw dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to your local harddrive.
+If you wish to run my run_analysis.R script, make sure you download and unzip the raw dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to your local harddrive.
 Set your working directory to the "./UCI HAR Dataset" path.
 To double check, type the command list.files(path).
 You will find the train and test folders as well as activity_labels, features, features_info and README text files.
 After the script ends, an output file called Summary.txt will be generated in the same folder.

 I hope this README.md provide you a good sense of my repository.
 Enjoy and thank you for visiting this page.
 Joanne Lee